SuperGoldenMan/bookbot/README.md

-BookBot is my first project!
+BookBot is a quick word count and character sorter built in Python3